andynapoleon/simon-game/README.md

-# simon-game
+# Simon Game Web Application.
-A Simon Game web application.
+A Simon Game web application built using Bootstrap and jQuery.

+Clone the repo and run index.html to see the site!